comfybyte/xyprland/README.md

 ## ❄️💧 xyprland
-A configuration layer on top of the existing Home Manager options for Hyprland.
+A thin configuration layer on top of the existing Home Manager options for Hyprland.
 Made as a learning project and to fit my own needs.

 ### Installation